BadLymphocyte/Flex-Wavelog-Bridge/readme.md

+# THIS TOOL WAS ALMOST ENTIRELY VIBE CODED AND VIBE DOCUMENTED BY CLAUDE SONNET 4.5.
+I'VE SKIMMED THE CODE AND UPDATED THE DOCS A BIT BUT THAT'S ALL.
+MY GOAL WAS A FUNCTIONAL TOOL AND THE TOOL IS FUNCTIONAL.

 # Flex Radio to Wavelog Bridge (Docker)

 This Docker container bridges your Flex radio to Wavelog, automatically pushing frequency and mode changes.